NixonZ/QueueSimPy/README.md

 For loading the simulator in python follow the following steps:

 1. clone this repository.
-2. pip install ./SimulationPy
+2. pip install ./QueueSimPy

 Follow [Priority Queue Test](https://github.com/NixonZ/SimulationPy/blob/main/tests/priority_testing.py) for an introduction on how to set up station and simulate.
+A detailed [Colab Tutorial](https://colab.research.google.com/drive/1qpFyfDiqben7XjQqiKE-fFCXLvwE_v2f?usp=sharing) showcasing a simple M/M/1 station simulation.